ARMOR: A Robust Self-Supervised Framework for Root Cause Analysis in Microservices under Missing Modality: Motivation

 \subsection{How Do Existing Frameworks Perform with Missing Modalities?}

 Given the inevitability of missing modalities in distributed systems, evaluating how state-of-the-art unified frameworks~\cite{sun2024art, sun2025trioxpert, lee2023eadro} handle incomplete inputs is critical for practical deployment.
-We probe ART~\cite{sun2024art}, the best-performing self-supervised unified baseline under complete data, as the representative: as Figure~\ref{fig:performance_degradation} illustrates, it experiences severe and asymmetric performance degradation under missing modalities.
+We use ART~\cite{sun2024art}, a recent self-supervised unified incident management framework that jointly supports AD, FT, and RCL under complete observability assumptions, as the representative baseline.
+As Figure~\ref{fig:performance_degradation} illustrates, it experiences severe and asymmetric performance degradation under missing modalities.
 Although the framework maintains moderate resilience when discrete logs are missing, the absence of continuous metrics causes a significant decline, particularly in the accuracy of RCL.
 This result confirms that conventional static imputation fails to bridge the semantic gap left by missing modalities, leaving the automated monitoring pipeline highly vulnerable.
 The degradation is most severe when metrics are absent: unlike logs and traces, which record discrete events at coarse granularity, metrics provide dense, continuous resource measurements across every time step, so their loss leaves the surviving modalities with far less signal to compensate.

 This systemic vulnerability stems from the rigid nature of early-concatenation fusion mechanisms.
 When a specific modality becomes unavailable, existing methods routinely employ static imputation (\eg, filling missing dimensions with default constants) to maintain structural consistency~\cite{zhang2025reconrca, ashok2024traceweaver, ding2025adaptive}.
 Although computationally convenient, this naive alignment entirely ignores semantic validity.
 Consequently, high-dimensional neural networks mistakenly interpret these deterministic placeholders as high-confidence features indicating a stable operational state.